-Yesterday Michael and I ate our way through this plate of malasadas or “fried dough,” a Hawaiian sweet treat.
+Yesterday Michael and I ate our way through this plate of malasadas (fried dough with yeast)" a Hawaiian sweet treat.
 One of Michael's fondest memories of growing up in Hawaii is eating malasadas from Leonard's Bakery.
-They come plain or fancy, filled or frosted, or Michael's favorite, rolled in sugar.
+They come plain or fancy, filled or frosted, or Michael's favorite, Malasadas, rolled in sugar.

 I decided to try my hand at making malasadas yesterday.
 I couldn't resist putting a little spin on it by filling mine with lemon curd, a decision I did not regret.

 While I don't condone eating the amount of malasadas we ate yesterday, I do highly recommend them as an occasional treat.
 It's fried dough, people.
 You can't go wrong.

 The yeast dough features half and half and eggs for richness.
 A bit of freshly grated nutmeg is the secret weapon.
 You'll find a few recipes for "Leonard's Malasadas" online.
 I followed the Food Network version with a few tweaks as suggested by commenters.
 The dough is a little cakier and less doughy than Michael remembers but, it was obviously very good because that is the only way I can explain the empty platter this morning.
 My method for making malasadas includes allowing the dough to ferment in the refrigerator overnight.
 You can make the dough the night before and enjoy hot malasadas in the morning!
 Malasadas, like most doughnuts, are best enjoyed fresh.

 - Medium bowl